Three Tax Buckets

 Unfortunately, there is no crystal ball available to know what the future will hold.
 Some investors choose to hedge their bets and invest into both of these buckets, giving them flexibility and tax diversification in their retirement years.

-Let’s Talk More About the Taxable Bucket – Capital Gains and Income
+Let’s Talk More About the Non-Qualified Bucket – Capital Gains and Income

 Long-term capital gains, as well as certain dividends, receive a tax break with rates that are more favorable than ordinary income tax rates.
 For example, if you experience a long-term capital gain and your federal taxable income is under $38,600 (if a single filer), you may have zero tax liability on the sale of that security; if you earn higher amounts, you may pay 15 or 20 percent federal tax on the sale of that security, but this rate will still usually be lower than your ordinary income tax rate (higher-income taxpayers may also need to pay an additional “net investment income tax”).